debops/debops/docs/ansible/roles/keyring/defaults-detailed.rst

 manage :file:`/etc/apt/auth.conf.d/` configuration files which caontain authentication credentials required by specific APT repositories.
 The format and more details about these files can be found in :man:`apt_auth.conf(5)` manual page.
-The :ref:`debops.reprepro` role can be used to create APT repositories that require authentication.
+The ``debops.reprepro`` role can be used to create APT repositories that require authentication.

 This functionality is also available in the :ref:`debops.apt` role for use via